 Finally, the spectacular Giostra del Saracino (The Saracen Joust) is held in Sarteano on the Feast of the Assumption (15 August).

-We truly believe that every province of Tuscany has something beautiful and unique to offer, as we do your research in advance, you can’t really go wrong, in destinations where you can have everything.
+We truly believe that every province of Tuscany has something beautiful and unique to offer, as we do your research in advance, you can’t go wrong, in destinations where you can have everything.

 Oh before we forget, if you love food, this is truly the food heaven.
 Tuscany is indeed the essence of Italy in many ways.